AdColony/AdColony-iOS-SDK/README.md

 * Post-install events APIs
 * Crash reporting and a new convenient test mode feature

-Here is the link to the [release notes](https://github.com/AdColony/AdColony-iOS-SDK-3/blob/master/CHANGELOG.md) for all the previous SDK versions.
+Here is the link to the [release notes](https://github.com/AdColony/AdColony-iOS-SDK-3/blob/master/CHANGELOG.md) for all the previous SDK versions and please check out the 3.2.1 SDK [integration tips](https://www.adcolony.com/blog/2017/09/14/6-steps-optimize-321-sdk-integration/).

 ## Getting Started